JulianHayward/Azure-MG-Sub-Governance-Reporting/setup.md

 ![alt text](img/codespaces4.png "AzGovViz GitHub Codespaces")

-# Optional: Publishing the AzGovViz HTML to a webapp
+# Optional Publishing the AzGovViz HTML to a webapp

 There are instances where you may want to publish the HTML output to a webapp so that anybody in the business can see up to date status of the Azure governance.